carmenhg/EC528_Fall21_Project/README.md

 * Explore Python's computation libraries.
 * Thoroughly test each of these libraries' performance and comapare with current execution, evaluating tradeoffs such as speed and memory.
 * Integrate the more effective libraries into the system.
-* Profile Ray application for bottelnecks in parallelization.
+* Profile Ray application for bottelnecks in parallelization and processes distribution.
-* Improve over the existing State Of The Art on remote scaling data processing
+* Improve over the existing State Of The Art on remote scaling data processing.

 ## 2. Users/Personas Of The Project:

-The end users of the projects are research scientists who study remote sensing images datasets.
-The project will be open source and available to the community.
+The end users of the finalized prototype are research scientists at NASA JPL who study these remote sensing images datasets.
+However, the project will be open source and thus available to the community.

-The personas of the project other than the end users will be the developers who work on the different components of the end to end data processing pipeline, from pre-processing, to model building and inference.

-Each developers working on their respective components can change their system, and the internals of their part of the pipeline.
+The personas of our project  contribution to the working prototype other than the end users will be the developers who work on the different components of the end to end data processing pipeline, from pre-processing, to model building and inference.
+Our improvement to the prototype will make the developing of it easier.
+Each developer working on their respective components can change their system, and the internals of their part of the pipeline while experiencing faster results.

 <!--#There will also be a system wide administrator that can make changes to the system level configuration affecting different parts of the end to end pipeline.-->